ammargit93/SecretsVault/README.md

 - **Envelope Encryption**: Multi-layered key encryption workflow:
   - Secrets are encrypted with a dynamic **Data Encryption Key (DEK)** using AES-256-GCM.
   - Each DEK is encrypted with a **Key Encryption Key (KEK)** using AES-256-GCM.
-  - Each KEK is encrypted with AWS KMS.
+  - Each KEK is encrypted with AWS KMS (or fallback local encryption).
 - **Service Registration & Auth**: Services register to receive a unique API Key.
 Registered services authenticate using their API Key to acquire short-lived JWT tokens.
 - **Role-Based Access Control (RBAC)**: Supports roles (`RD`, `WR`, `RDWR`) to restrict endpoints:
   - `RD` (Read-only): Permitted on `/secret/read`, blocked on `/secret/write`.
   - `WR` (Write-only): Permitted on `/secret/write`, blocked on `/secret/read`.
   - `RDWR` (Read-Write): Permitted on all endpoints.
 - **Multi-tenant Support**: Supports service-based secret management.
-- **In-Memory Caching**: Cache-aside implementation for secret reads to maximize performance and minimize database/KMS requests.
+- **In-Memory Redis Caching**: Cache-aside implementation for secret reads to maximize performance and minimize database/KMS requests.
 - **Asynchronous Audit Logging**: Logs all read and write actions asynchronously to an `audit.log` file using Go channels, ensuring security compliance without blocking request execution.
+- **Continuous Integration (CI/CD)**: Automated GitHub Actions pipeline testing code quality (`go vet`) and integration tests with PostgreSQL and Redis service containers.
 - **Performance Benchmarking**: Integrated Python benchmarker to measure latency and throughput.

 ---